 The Federal Trade Commission (FTC) is an independent agency of the United States government, established in 1914 by the Federal Trade Commission Act.
 Its principal mission is the promotion of consumer protection and the elimination and prevention of anticompetitive business practices, such as coercive monopoly.

 The CAN-SPAM Act (Controlling the Assault of Non-Solicited Pornography and Marketing) is a U.S. law that established standards for the sending of commercial email and is enforced by the U.S. Federal Trade Commission (FTC).

 Control standard mappings are not available for this authoritative source.

 The source of this content comes from the FTC's CAN-SPAM Act text.

-The CAN-SPAM Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The CAN-SPAM Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For Additional Support

 To learn more about this content, please contact your Account Rep for additional details.
 For technical support questions, please open a support case or contact RSA Archer at firstname.lastname@example.org for more information.